ciotto/css-html-js-minify/README.md

     --timestamp      Add a Time Stamp on all CSS/JS output files.
     --quiet          Quiet, force disable all Logging.
     --checkupdates   Check for Updates from Internet while running.
-    --autocommit     Automatically commit all changed files to Git, ask for a commit message to be typed by the user.

     CSS-HTML-JS-Minify: Takes a file or folder full path string and process all CSS/HTML/JS found.
 If argument is not file/folder will fail.
 Check Updates works on Python3.
-Git Auto-Commit only works on Linux/OsX and asks for commit Message.
     StdIn to StdOut is deprecated since may fail with unicode characters.

 ```